About Foreshore Camping

-The largest of our three camping reserves, Rosebud’s camping sites stretch 10km along the sparkling water to the seaside village of McCrae.
+The largest of our three camping reserves, Rosebud’s camping sites stretch along the sparkling water from the seaside village of McCrae to Chinaman's Creek, Capel Sound.
 Facilities include shower and toilet blocks, grassy areas shaded by large trees, kids’ play areas, barbecues, boat launching ramps close by and the extensive shopping of Rosebud just over the road.
-There are 812 camping sites.
-View more information in our section Rosebud Camping
+View more information in our section Rosebud Camping.

-Just a little further along the coast, the Rye reserve has a prime position along 2km of white sandy beaches and turquoise waters, with 174 sites.
+Just a little further along the coast, the Rye reserve has a prime position along 2km of white sandy beaches and turquoise waters.
 Facilities include shower and toilet blocks, grassy areas shaded by large trees, kids’ play areas, barbecues, boat launching ramps close by and Rye village just over the road.
-View more information in our section Rye Foreshore Camping
+View more information in our section Rye Foreshore Camping.

-Sorrento is recommended if you like a smaller camping ground, as it’s just 1km in length along the beach with 147 sites.
-The sophisticated village of Sorrento is only a short drive away, as is the Sorrento to Queenscliff ferry which crosses Port Phillip Bay to the Bellarine Peninsula and the Great Ocean Road.
+Sorrento is recommended if you like a smaller camping ground, as it’s just 1km in length.
+The village of Sorrento is only a short drive away, as is the Sorrento to Queenscliff ferry which crosses Port Phillip Bay to the Bellarine Peninsula and the Great Ocean Road.
 Camping facilities include shower and toilet blocks, grassy areas shaded by large trees and boat launching ramps close by.
-View more information in our section Sorrento Foreshore Camping
+View more information in our section Sorrento Foreshore Camping.

 1380 Point Nepean Road, Rosebud (main office)

-On weekends and public holidays after hours (7pm to approx. midnight) please call 0400 845 896 (night patrol)
+On weekends and public holidays after hours please call 1300 580 600 (night patrol - times vary throughout the season)